-Data classification of security classification is a specialized term used in the fields of cybersecurity to describe the process of:
+Data classification of security classification is a specialised term used in the fields of cybersecurity to describe the process of:

 protecting content according to its sensitivity or impact level.
-Data classification is needed before a starting a risks analyse and defining an architecture to protect your assets.
+Data classification is needed before starting a risk analysis and defining an architecture to protect your assets.

 Simple security classifications are the best.

 A security classification specifies how people must protect the information and equipment they handle.

 The classifications for material that should be protected because of security are:

 The classifications for material that should be protected because of personal privacy are:

 Information that doesn’t need a security classification is called ‘unclassified’ information.
 Most information fits in this category.

 UNCLASSIFIED isn’t a real security classification, but it is used as a protective marking because it shows that the impact from unauthorised disclosure or misuse has been assessed.

 Every large organisation must have a policy on how you will mark, protect, and handle information that needs increased protection but doesn’t qualify for a security classification.